ken-oS9m4Tq1/ethertron/README.md

 module.exports = txParams;
 ```

-* The 'to' address will be rejected if its checksum is invalid.
+Modify each field of the transaction file as desired.
+The `to` address will be rejected if its checksum is invalid.
 To circumvent the checksum, use all upper-case or all lower-case letters.
-* If invalid units are chosen, a list of acceptable units will be displayed.
-* If an invalid character encoding is chosen, a list of acceptable encodings will be displayed.
+If invalid units are chosen, a list of acceptable units will be displayed.
+If an invalid character encoding is chosen, a list of acceptable encodings will be displayed.

-Once the transaction parameters are set to their desired values, the transaction can be signed:
+Once the transaction parameters are set, the transaction can be signed:

 ```
 > node .\sign_tx.js .\tx_params.js ..\keystore\new.acct